A Discussion Gathering, with coffee, tea and cake (if you’re feeling inspired, bring a potluck sweet to share)

 This event is open to anyone.
 This is a vulnerable topic – so feel free to express your feelings.
 Bring your poetry.
 Bring your wisdom.
 Bring your knowledge.
 Bring your tears.
 But most of all – bring an open mind.

 Have questions?
 Feel free to reach out to us at firstname.lastname@example.org

 About our hosts:

 Alisa Esposito works for Abundance NC as “Creative Force.”
-She runs Sparkroot Farm with her 3 children, dogs, parrot, chickens, goats, pigs & donkey.
-She considers working for Abundance NC & Sparkroot Farm the Work for which she is Meant.
+She lives at Sparkroot Farm with her 3 children, dogs, parrots, chickens, goats, donkey and pigeons.
+Bird-lover and activist, she co-founded a purple martin protection non-profit, winning conservation awards for her work with the birds.
+She considers working for Abundance NC her dream job.
+On the side, she’ll sell you some handmade goat milk soap.
 From 1999, she lived “on the literal edge of nowhere” in the swamps of eastern NC, while her husband, Chris Lucash, worked on endangered red wolf restoration.
 She moved to Moncure/Pittsboro in July 2015 with Chris as he suffered serious decline from ALS/Lou Gehrig’s Disease.
-Chris died at home surrounded by the love of family and an amazing, supportive community.
-She is now administering a Green/Conservation Burial Ground at her farm.
+Chris died at home on June 4, 2016 surrounded by the love of family and an amazing, supportive community.
 She is overjoyed to be sharing the vision and the work of growing Abundance, through her work with the organization as well as at Sparkroot, and can’t believe she has, at long last, found Home.